-On behalf of everyone at Dusit International, I would like to thank our employees, shareholders, guests, customers, valued members of our communities, and all other stakeholders, for your continued support.
-Your trust and confidence in the resilience of our company is greatly appreciated by us all.
+On behalf of the company, I would like to graciously thank our employees, shareholders, guests, students, customers, valued members of our communities, and all other stakeholders for your continued support and for being part of our strategic evolution and journey